mikra01/nimodpi/README.md

 direct bindings almost completed except SODA; the nimish abstraction layer (db_oracle) is functional but more examples needed. next steps would be provide documented examples and cleanup of some quirks.

+Update(Dec.
+2019): I've implemented typed objects and nested tables(unpublished at the moment).
+In January 2019 I will do some rework of the API to get seamless integration with these object types (blob's included).
+The Nim target version will be 1.0.4.

 Comments, bug reports and PR´s appreciated.